Getting Started

 Deployment

-Un-versioned, nightly builds are available for commercial and individual users on the downloads page (e.g., https://tritium.legal/static/tritium.msi for Windows
+Un-versioned, nightly community builds are available on the downloads page (e.g., https://tritium.legal/static/tritium.msi for Windows

 feature enterprise customers should ensure that group policies allow access over HTTPS (port 443) to

-users will have the option to provide a SSH public key.
-They will then be granted access to the builds at
+or via an SFTP server.
+Commercial Build users have the option to provide a SSH public key to access builds at

 Each released version will also be contained in that directory.
 Nightly builds are available in the same